helikon-labs/subvt-backend/subvt-telegram-bot/RUN.md

    10. `TMP_DIR`: Set this to the full path of an arbitrary temporary folder.
 This folder is going to be used for the temporary storage of the chart image files before they get sent to the Telegram chat they're prepared for.
    11. `PROMETHEUS_DIR`: Set this to the full path of the [_prometheus](../_prometheus) directory in the SubVT source root directory.
    12. `TEMPLATE_DIR`: Set this to the full path of the [_template](../_template) directory in the SubVT source root directory.
 This directory contains the notification template files.
-6. Run the script [up.sh](../_docker/compose/up.sh).
+8. Run the script [up.sh](../_docker/compose/up.sh).
 This is going to fetch the latest images from Docker Hub, configure your containers and run the whole system.
-7. Your bots should be available for chat after the successful completion of the previous step.
+9. Your bots should be available for chat after the successful completion of the previous step.

+# Stopping the Bot

+Please run the [stop.sh](../_docker/compose/stop.sh) shell script to stop the whole SubVT backend, or [down.sh](../_docker/compose/down.sh) to stop and remove the containers and resources altogether.